atomictoaster/json-search/README.md

   directory.
 - All fields are compared as strings and require full text equality in order to be considered a match.
+- Users get exactly what they ask for.
+No attempt is made to force the search key to match known possibilities or the value to conform to specific formats.

 ## Requirements